3 Ways to Communicate with Your Patients About the Coronavirus

 At a time when anxiety is high and worries are running rampant, now more than ever is an excellent time to reassure your patients that it’s safe to come into your practice for their appointments.
 You can do this by prepping your office staff with what to say when phone calls come in.
 Ask your team to share with your patients the procedures you perform to sanitize and clean beyond your normal duties.
 This will alleviate anxiety and foster a trust that strengthens the patient-dentist relationship.
 Finally, have your staff direct your patients to the content you’ve created on your homepage or infection control page.

-2. Create & Customize Content for Your Target Audience
+2. Create Unique Content for Your Target Audience

 3. Review Your Infection Control Page